bemasc/modern-http-proxies/draft-schwartz-httpbis-connect-tcp.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Amos Jeffries for close review.
+Thanks to Amos Jeffries and Tommy Pauly for close review and suggested changes.